ARM-software/ebbr/source/chapter3-secureworld.rst

 .. [#SMCCCNote] Starting with SMCCC version 1.1, support for the `SMCCC_VERSION` function is required, for standardized discovery.

+.. warning:: A future version of this specification will require minimum PSCI and SMCCC versions.

 RISC-V Multiprocessor Startup Protocol
 ======================================